danielmatthew/website/src/posts/2020-07-26-continuous-integration-build-publish-netlify.md

 ---
-title: Using continuous integration to build, test, and publish a Netlify site
+title: Using continuous integration to build, test, and publish with Netlify
 metaDesc: In which I document using Travis CI to build, test, and publish an eleventy-generated static site to Netlify
 published: true
 tags: